Careers Information, Advice and Guidance (CEIAG)

 The Beacon School is committed to providing students with high quality Information, Advice and Guidance (CEIAG) regarding education pathways, apprenticeships and careers.

-We aim to help students make informed decisions at key times in their education, for example with option choices in Year 8, post 16 plans in Year 11 and in Year 12 as they plan for university or working life.
-In addition to dedicated careers input for all year groups, the school’s CEIAG programme includes interaction with universities and the local business community.
+We aim to help students make informed decisions at key times in their education, for example with option choices in Year 8, post 16 plans and support in Year 11, Year 12 and 13 as they plan for university or working life.
+In addition to dedicated careers input for all year groups, the school’s CEIAG programme includes interaction with universities, the local and wider business community.
 Year 12 students have the opportunity to complete a one week work experience placement.

 U-Explore is an independent and impartial online careers platform which provides students with an intuitive careers guidance search engine and personal profile builder.
 Schools can access a wide range of teaching resources plus data to evidence student progress.